 Here is yet another inference example where it is desired to know as to what extent the product price is associated with the sales.
 The model would help in understanding the sales impact with variables such as product pricing, store location, discount levels, competition price, and so forth.
 In this situation, one might really be most interested in the association between each variable and the probability of purchase.
 This is an example of modeling for inference.

-When to use what machine learning methods for modeling prediction vs inference?
+Use machine learning methods for prediction vs inference?

 Here is a diagram that represents different machine learning algorithms (linear and non-linear) vs the need for interpretability vs flexibility.
 In the case of high flexibility, the goal is prediction but the interpretability becomes low.
 In the case of high interpretability, the goal is inference.
 However, the model performance accuracy suffers.This diagram is taken from the book, Introduction to statistical learning